Thunder beat Rockets 103-94 to advance

 The Rockets' plan of double- and triple-teaming Durant and daring someone else to beat them worked in the previous two games as they cut the deficit to 3-2.
 On Friday, Martin knocked down shot after shot and had outscored Durant by 12 points by halftime.

-The Rockets opened the third quarter with a barrage of 3-pointers.
-Francisco Garcia sank one to start the period and Parsons hit three more to help the Rockets build a 68-62 lead with about 7½ minutes left in the quarter.
+Houston opened the third quarter with a barrage of 3-pointers.
+Francisco Garcia sunk one to start the period and Parsons hit three more to help the Rockets build a 68-62 lead with about 7½ minutes left in the quarter.

 The Rockets pushed the lead to 10 points a couple of minutes later before Jackson scored five quick points to get Oklahoma City within 72-67.